kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/README.md

 <h5> About the Experiment : Write A Program to find the sum of digits of the entered number </h5>

-Type here: The main idea to find sum of digits can be divided in three steps.
+The main idea to find sum of digits can be divided in three steps.

 Step 1 : Extract last digit of the given number. <br>
 Step 2 : Add the extracted last digit to sum. <br>